 At the outbreak of the war Holbrook joined the Royal Navel Air Service and got his pilots certificate on June the 24th 1916.

-On the 2nd May 1917 Holbrook along with 2nd Lieutenant James Watt( 47th Squadron) was flying on a mission and the aircraft was repeatedly hit by Turkish anti – aircraft fire and on the way back to the aerodrome one of the wings folded and the aircraft plummeted 5000 feet and crashed killing both men.
+On the 2nd May 1917 Holbrook along with 2nd Lieutenant James Watt( 47th Squadron) was flying in Sopwith on a mission and the aircraft was repeatedly hit by Turkish anti – aircraft fire and on the way back to the aerodrome one of the wings folded and the aircraft plummeted 5000 feet and crashed killing both men.

 Holbrook is remembered with honour Sarigol Military Cemetery, Kriston Central Macedonia